mikefay/dev.na.bambora.com/source/docs/guides/merchant_quickstart/Boarding.md

 ---

-# Go Live
+# Go live

-After you've signed up for a Merchant Account or Gateway Account, we require a few pieces of information before your account is able to process payments.
+After you've signed up for a Merchant Account, we require a few pieces of information before your account is able to process payments.

 If you haven't signed up yet, phone our Sales Team at 1 (888) 472-2072, or you can [request a call](http://www.bambora.com/en/ca/contact/sales/).

 > Our Onboarding Team will guide you through each important step.
-If you have any questions, feel free to email them to [applications.northamerica@bambora.com](mailto:applications.northamerica@bambora.com).
+If you have any questions, feel free to email them at [applications.northamerica@bambora.com](mailto:applications.northamerica@bambora.com).

-## Approving  Applications
+## Approving  applications

 After we receive your application, our Onboarding Team will review it and the accompanying paperwork within one or two business days.
 If we reach out to you because something is incomplete or missing, you should follow up as quickly as possible to avoid delays.

 If you're exclusively using a website for payments, we will also review the website during the approval process to ensure you meet website requirements.

-#### PCI Questionnaires
+#### PCI questionnaires

 Before your application is processed, you'll complete one of two self-assessment questionnaires about your ability to meet PCI standards.